 With these advantages of CBackup, you can quickly and directly sync photos from Google to Dropbox (you can only backup specific files, such as Google Photos).
 See how it works in the following section.
 Before you start, make sure to sync Google Photos to Google Drive.

 Step 2.
-Click My Storage > Add Cloud to add your Google Drive and Dropbox account, then authorize your CBackup account to get access to Google Drive and Dropbox.
+Click Storageto add your Google Drive and Dropbox account, then authorize your CBackup account to get access to Google Drive and Dropbox.

 Step 3.
-Tap Backup Tasks > New Task to move files between cloud storage accounts on just one single interface.
+Tap Backup > Backup Public Cloud to Public Cloud to move files between cloud storage accounts on just one single interface.

 File Filter: If you only want to complete the operation of moving photos from Google to Dropbox, you can set the specified file type for backup (file type).

-Schedule Backup: You can click Schedule to set up a specific time, daily, weekly or monthly to transfer Google Photos to Dropbox automatically.
+Scheduler: You can click Scheduler to set up one time only, daily, weekly or monthly to transfer Google Photos to Dropbox automatically.
 Your folder will be automatically backed up according to the interval you set.

 Email Notification allows you to get the email alert when the backup is successful or failed.